adap/flower/doc/source/tutorial-quickstart-huggingface.rst

 :og:description: Learn how to train a large language model on the IMDB dataset using federated learning with Flower and 🤗 Hugging Face in this step-by-step tutorial.
-.. title:: Federated Learning Tutorial: Train LLM with Flower & 🤗 Hugging Face

 .. meta::
     :description: Learn how to train a large language model on the IMDB dataset using federated learning with Flower and 🤗 Hugging Face in this step-by-step tutorial.

 .. _quickstart-huggingface: